External Memory Planar Point Location with Fast Updates: Overall Structure

 \paragraph{{\normalfont{\textbf{The Data Structure.}}}} As in the previous works on planar point location, our primary data structure is based on the \textit{interval tree} (the external interval tree defined in~\cite{ArgeV03}).
 Our interval tree $\cI$ is a $\Bp$-tree which stores the $x$-coordinates of segment endpoints in its leaves.
 Here we assume for clarity of presentation that the interval tree is static, i.e. all new segments inserted share $x$-coordinates with already stored segments; in Section~\ref{sec:restucture} we remove this assumption and extend our data structure to accommodate new $x$-coordinates and achieve the bounds of Theorem~\ref{thm:main}.

 Each node of $\cI$ is associated with several secondary structures, as we explain later, and each segment is stored in the secondary structures of exactly one node of $\cI$.
 Each node $v$ of $\cI$ is associated with a vertical slab $s_v$.
 The slab of the root is the whole plane.
-For an internal node $v$, the slab $s_v$ is divided into $\Bp$ vertical slabs $s_1,\dotsc,s_{\Bp}$ corresponding to the children of $v$, separated by vertical lines called \textit{slab boundaries}, such that each slab contains the same number of vertices of $\Pi$.
+For an internal node $v$, the slab $s_v$ is divided into $\Bp$ vertical slabs $s_1,\dotsc,s_{\Bp}$ corresponding to the children of $v$, separated by vertical lines called \textit{slab boundaries}, such that each slab $s_i$ contains the same number of vertices of $\Pi$ from slab $s_v$.

 Let $S$ be the set of segments that compose $\Pi$.
-Each segment $\sigma \in S$ is stored in the secondary structures associated with the highest node $v$ of $\cI$ such that $\sigma$ is completely contained in slab $s_v$ and intersects at least one slab boundary partitioning $s_v$.
-We say that $\sigma$ is \textit{associated with node $v$}.
-Segments associated with leaves are stored explicitly in the corresponding leaf.
+Each segment $\sigma \in S$ is \textit{assigned} to a node $v$ of $\cI$.
+This is the highest node $v$ of $\cI$ such that $\sigma$ is completely contained in slab $s_v$ and intersects at least one slab boundary partitioning $s_v$; if such an internal node $v$ does not exist, then $\sigma$ is assigned to a leaf $v$ such that $\sigma$ is completely contained in its slab $s_v$.
+Segments assigned to internal nodes are stored in the secondary structures of those nodes, whereas segments assigned to leaves are stored explicitly in the corresponding leaf.
 By construction of the slab boundaries, each leaf stores $O(B)$ segments in $O(1)$ blocks.